elmeligy32/blog-workshop/README.md

 - No image upload for posts.
 - No automated test suite yet.
 - Not deployed; runs locally only.
-- The frontend's signup form has a single password field rather than a separate confirmation field.

 ## Tech notes for reviewers